Kuch Pak Raha Hai

 Step 7:

 Tempering is added to the kadhi just before serving.
-Heat ghee in a small pan, add red chilli powder to it and switch off the gas immediately (to avoid red chilli powder from burning).
+Heat ghee in a small pan, add chilli powder to it and switch off the gas in 5-10 seconds (to avoid red chilli powder from burning).
 Pour it immediately over kadhi & stir gently.
+Enjoy yummy hot steaming kadhi pakora with roti or steamed rice.

-How to make kadhi pakora in appe pan?
+How to make pakoda in appe pan?

-If you don’t want to deep fry kadhi pakora, you can also make them in appe pan.
+If you don’t want to deep fry pakora, you can also make them in appe pan.
 It takes very little oil and comes out to be equally good.

 1. Add few drops of oil or ghee in each hollow and brush it well using a silicon brush.